 Vitamin C- A powerful antioxidant that supports the healing process.

 Vitamin D3- Supplementation can help improve the appearance of your skin.
 Helps to regulate the absorption of calcium.

 Vitamin E- By supplementing this into your diet, free radical damage may be limited.

 Vitamin B1- Supports nerve and tissue function and may be helpful for converting blood sugar to energy for the cells.

 Vitamin B2- An antioxidant that helps metabolize fatty and amino acids.
 It can provide protection for and help maintain health of the eyes.

 Vitamin B3- Instrumental tool for producing very important co-enzymes which aid in over 200 chemical reactions in the body.

 Vitamin B6- Vitamin B6 deficiencies are one of the most common nutritional deficiencies.
 Supplementation can help metabolize MSG's, be helpful for healthy joints, and improve cognitive functions.

-Folic Acid- Low levels of folic acid are found in many people with uncomfortable digestive symptoms (9, 10) This deficiency is responsible for the development of pain, tingling in the fingers, and numbness (11,12 ).
+Folic Acid- Low levels of folic acid are found in many people with uncomfortable digestive symptoms (9, 10).
 This condition responds well to folic acid supplementation.